AdamCraven/AdamCraven/README.md

 ### Hello there 👋

- 🔭 - I'm currently building principles.dev.
-It's something that would not leave my mind for years, so I had to build it when I got the chance.
+ 🔭 - I'm currently building [principles.dev](https://principles.dev).
+It's something that would not leave my mind for years, so I had to build it when the opportunity came up

 <!--